JohannesKutning/system76_launch_repair/README.md

             |__ Port 5: Dev 86, If 0, Class=Human Interface Device, Driver=usbhid, 12M
             |__ Port 5: Dev 86, If 1, Class=Human Interface Device, Driver=usbhid, 12M

+At this point only the **Fn** and the **0** keys are mounted on the device (to disable the blinding background LEDs).
+Pressing the zero key on the keyboard produces a **0** on the screen.
+The assumption about the broken parts seams to hold.

+## Quick and Dirty Repair

+Until the replacements parts are available a fast fix is performed.
+The external voltage supply is removed and the working U10 is soldered to the position of U22.
+Afterwards the system behaves the same way as described above and at least the keyboard is working again.
+But all USB hub ports are now unavailable.

+## Complete Repair